Apply Now

 Where do students volunteer and what do they do?

-• Africa Bridge – Support people in Tanzania by doing office administration and explore networking by attending fairs.
+• Austism Society of Oregon – Support Oregonions with autism and their families by doing office administration and explore networking by attending fairs.

 • Brides for a Cause – Help in this bridal boutique by assisting brides in choosing the right dress.
 Gain retail and customer service experience.